walmartlabs/thorax/README.md

 - form
 - view-controller
 - loading
+- mobile

-Not specifying any plugins will build a version with all plugins.
+Not specifying any plugins will build a version with all plugins except mobile.
+To build a version of Thorax with all plugins including the mobile plugin run:

+    thorax build ./thorax.js --mobile

 ### templates *thorax templates ./templates ./templates.js*